audrey-tan/cepr_boarddocs/NOTES.md

 I got GPT's help on this.
 [Chat link](https://chatgpt.com/share/e/678b01e1-2954-800e-a1af-56c6502b830b).

 I also pasted the two important code chunks to `get_simbli_urls.ipynb` and deleted the old stuff.

+Now I can get their links and scrape them at `scrape_simbli.ipynb`.

+There's a scrapper protection system called Imperva Incapsula, which is a web application firewall (WAF) and bot protection system.

+But even by-passing that, it turns out it is loaded through Angular, so we need selenium instead of requests.

+Using selenium, it turns out that Imperva blocks us.
+Stack Overflow suggests PhantomJS.